George E. Ohr: Ohr-O'Keefe Museum of Art

 The Ohr-O'Keefe Museum Of Art in Biloxi has a large permanent collection of Ohr's work.
 Three buildings of the new campus designed by Frank Gehry opened to the public on November 8, 2010, with several exhibitions, including a large selection of work by George Ohr.
 In addition to the Gehry-designed buildings, the Pleasant Reed Interpretive Center is also open to the public.

 The museum campus was almost partially destroyed during Hurricane Katrina when a casino barge was washed onto a nearby estate.
-Visitors can view the construction that is planned to continue on the western part of the campus, beginning with the Center for Ceramics building, followed by the George E. Ohr "Pods," scheduled to be completed in 2012.

 From 2007 to 2010 Ohr Rising: The Emergence of an American Master, a major national exhibition of Ohr pottery, traveled to Pomona, California; San Angelo, Texas; Alfred, New York; Toronto, Canada; and the Louisiana State University Museum of Art in Baton Rouge, Louisiana.
 Many of those pieces, as well as several that have never been displayed, can now be seen at the Ohr-O'Keefe Museum of Art.

-Two new Frank-Gehry designed buildings are scheduled to open in 2012.
-The City of Biloxi Center for Ceramics will open in late spring/early summer 2012 and will be used for classes in ceramics and other art.
-The Center for Ceramics will also contain community meeting areas.
+Style

+Ohr's pottery is notable for its thin walls, vibrant glazes, and twisted, pinched shapes made using a potter's wheel.
+Ohr dug much of his clay locally in southern Mississippi from the Tchoutacabouffa River.
+Tchoutacabouffa is the Biloxi tribe's word for "broken pot."